-Instant Pot meatballs can be made 4 different ways with frozen meatballs from the store!
+Instant Pot meatballs can be made 5 different ways with frozen meatballs from the store!
 Get ready for the best pressure cooker dinner or appetizer you can make in a Crockpot Express or Ninja Foodi as well.

 Insta Pot Meatballs

 We will start with a few basics when it comes to cooking meatballs in your Instant Pot.
 99% of the time they’ll be in a bag and frozen.
 That is the easiest and fastest way to make any of these.
 Of course homemade is best but are more time consuming and need to be sauteed first so they don’t break apart.

 I described here how to cook pressure cooker frozen meatballs here.
 That’s where this whole thing started… Those can be manipulated and flavored all sorts of different ways and in general are the cheapest and fastest way to make any of these.

 If you are new to pressure cooking we have a lot of easy one pot meal recipes for you here.
 To begin with let’s start with a few basic tips:

 - Make sure to Bookmark our InstaPot recipes page.
 We add new ones each week!